If you need help buying food, there are programs in Washington State that can help.

 The Basic Food Program

 The Basic Food Program (Food Stamps) helps families buy food with an Electronic Benefits Transfer Card (EBT).
 EBT cards work like debit cards.
 You can spend your monthly benefits in participating grocery stores.
-Call the Family Health Hotline at 1-800-322-2588 to learn more about Basic Food.
+Call the Help Me Grow Washington Hotline at 1-800-322-2588 to learn more about Basic Food.

 Food banks are another resource in your community.
 If you find yourself running out of food at the end of the month, or skipping meals so that your children will have enough to eat, you may want to visit your local food bank.
 Food banks provide groceries for immediate help in making ends meet.
 Call the Family Food Hotline at 1-888-436-6392 to find a food bank in your area.